-- support and develop a child's emotional wellbeing - R-Time principals are embedded in all teaching and learning provision - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - Pastoral Team are available throughout the school day to support pupils who need additional support in / out of the classroom - Peer mentors/buddies/playground pals are encouraged to support fellow students - Bereavement counselling is available if appropriate - Risk assessments are updated regularly - Residential trips in Key Stage 2 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience - A wide variety of extra-curricular clubs are offered. - Weekly 'Awards' assemblies and displays around the school celebrate children's achievement. - Recognition of the impact of Covid-19 on the emotional stability of pupils as they return to some form of 'normal' in September
+- Staff are aware that children who are emotionally healthy are more likely to be happy and achieve well at school. - Staff are aware of the importance of noticing children and being aware of their emotional state. - Staff are aware that every interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing. - R-Time principals are embedded in all teaching and learning provision. - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - Pastoral Team are available throughout the school day to support pupils who need additional support in / out of the classroom - Peer mentors/buddies/playground pals are encouraged to support fellow students. - Bereavement counselling is available if appropriate. - Risk assessments are updated regularly. - Residential trips in Key Stage 2 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience. - A wide variety of extra-curricular clubs are offered. - Weekly 'Awards' assemblies and displays around the school celebrate children's achievement. - Recognition of the impact of Covid-19 on

-- pupils following screening / reviews

-- Pat Dog weekly visits for identified pupils to meet and read to the dog

-- Our pupils can access a range of targeted, time-limited and monitored groups to address:

-- Self esteem

-- Social skills / Circle of Friends

-- Life skills

-- Anger management

-- o 1:1 Talk Time

-- Lego Club

-- TIS Sessions

-- Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well being

-- Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity

-- Risk assessments are carried out for all activities

-- Where appropriate, our pupils are supported through Positive Support Plans and access to our Parent Support Advisor

-- Support for pupils struggling with anxiety following transition back to school following covid-19
+- All staff are trained and encouraged to support the emotional wellbeing and health of our children. - Pastoral Team are available throughout the school day to support pupils who need additional support in / out of the classroom as needed. - TIS sessions on timetable for individual pupils following screening / reviews. - Pat Dog weekly visits for identified pupils to meet and read to the dog. - Our pupils can access a range of targeted, time-limited and monitored groups to address: - Self esteem - Social skills / Circle of Friends - Life skills - Anger management - o 1:1 Talk Time - Lego Club - TIS Sessions - Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well-being. - Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity. - Risk assessments are carried out for all activities. - Where appropriate, our pupils are supported through Positive Support Plans

+- Individual screening will be used to assess the emotional needs of individual pupils.

+- Early support / Child in Need / CP meetings and SEND reviews are supported by a range of agencies and professionals.

+- Additional support for our pupils can be requested by or through:

 - CAMHS

 - Social Care

 - Speech and Language Therapist

 - Educational Psychologist

 - Autism Spectrum Team

 - Occupational Health Services

 - Physiotherapy Services

 - School Nursing / specialist nurses

 - Visual Support Services

 - Hearing Support Services

 - Cognition & Learning Team

 - Physical and Medical Needs Advisory Service

-- Individualised support is provided for pupils who begin to display signs of disaffection
+- Individualised support is provided for pupils who begin to display signs of disaffection.

-- Pupils with specific medical conditions have individual health care plans which are shared with all staff
+- Pupils with specific medical conditions have individual health care plans which are shared with all staff.

 - Access to counselling services

 - Access to Penhaligon's Friends for bereavement support

-- Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a 1:1 basis
+- Support for pupils who are experiencing needs associated with their social,

-- 1:1 support for those whose anxiety levels are such that they are impacting on their wellbeing and resilience back at school following covid-19 lockdown
+the emotional stability of pupils. and access to our Parent Support Advisor Support for pupils struggling with anxiety following covid-19. emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a 1:1 basis.
+1:1 support for those whose anxiety levels are such that they are impacting on their wellbeing and resilience following covid-19. ------------------------------------ -- ---